jamie-pate/typescript-to-gdscript/README.md

 Reads all interfaces from input.ts files exports them to `outputdir/[InterfaceName].gd` files.
 Uses templatefile.gd.tmpl as the template.

+## Directives

+Comments can contain directives to help out with conversion

+* `@typescript-to-gdscript-type: int|float|String`: Forces the type of a property.
+* `@typescript-to-gdscript-skip`: This type will not be imported, and will be completely ignored by this program.
+* `@typescript-to-gdscript-gd-impl`: This type will be imported, but the gdscript file will not be generated.
+    * This is useful for interface union types that would generate one type or another based on the kind property for example.
+    * See [any-kind.ts](./test-fixtures/any-kind.ts) for an example.

 ## Templates

 Templates use the [tinytemplate syntax](https://docs.rs/tinytemplate/latest/tinytemplate/syntax/index.html).
 See the [example template](./gdscript-model.gd.tmpl).